|

 Practitioners of Chinese medicine define

-their patient’s illness in terms of that naturally emerge from
+their patient’s illness in terms of that

-the Daoist philosophical principle.
+philosophical principle.
 The

 diagnosis will place the signs and symptoms into an